Technology Entrepreneurship and Innovation in Israel

 - A city sacred to Judaism, Christianity, and Islam, Jerusalem is a meeting of past and present, of ancient roots and modern innovations.
 In addition, this thriving metropolis is rich in art galleries and museums, theaters and concert halls, restaurants and dance clubs.

-- IBUS 500: Individual Research in International Business with application to an IB Concentration.
+- IBUS 500: Individual Research in International Business

 - ENGR 500: Individual Research in Engineering, with applicability to various Engineering degrees